Scripts

 That being said, they’re scripts, not Scripture.
 Adjust them how you’d like to fit your Pondering.
 Things in italics are meant to be changed.

-The Stone and the Giant sends out about 5 reminder texts a month, since we meet the 2nd and 4th Friday of the month.
-1 at the beginning of the month announcing which days Ponderings will be, as well as any cancellations, adjustments, or big presentations.
-1 at the beginning of weeks a Pondering will occur.
-1 in the morning Ponderings occur.
+The Stone and the Giant meets once a month, which translates to about 3 reminder texts.
+1 at the beginning of the month reminding people which day the Pondering will be, as well as any cancellations, adjustments, or big presentations.
+1 at the beginning of the week a Pondering will occur.
+1 in the morning that the Pondering occur.

 Remember to encourage people as often as you can.
 Include any presentations you know of in approaching texts.
 Reminder texts are important, as people get busy and if YOU don’t make time, life will crowd out friends and community.